 - Spinal stenosis

 - Bulging disc

 - Bone spurs

 No matter the cause, your next – and most important – question will probably be: How can I find relief from neck pain?
 Again, it generally begins with a program of conservative treatment.
 However, if chronic neck pain persists even after weeks or months of conservative treatment, your physician might suggest surgery as an option.
 The goal of surgery is to achieve neck and upper back pain relief by decompressing an irritated or impinged nerve root, which might be causing symptoms like tingling, numbness or muscle weakness, in addition to pain.
 Traditional decompression surgery typically involves vertebral fusion or disc replacement, procedures that require a long hospital stay and lengthy recuperation.

 Laser Spine Institute offers an alternative to traditional open spine surgery.
 The surgeons at Laser Spine Institute use state-of-the-art techniques to perform minimally invasive, outpatient procedures that can provide chronic neck pain relief.
-Contact Laser Spine Institute to learn more, or for a free review of your CT scan or MRI.
+Contact Laser Spine Institute to learn more, or for your CT scan or MRI review.